mitjafelicijan/crep/README.md

 structure of your code, allowing for more precise semantic searching.

 > [!IMPORTANT]
-> `crep` is a fun project and is not intended for real use.
+> `crep` was built for fun and is not intended for real use.
 I made it to learn
 > Tree-sitter and to have fun.

 ## Features